Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Comparison for the maximum eigenvalue: Proof

 \end{proposition}

-This result follows from a routine truncation argument; for example, see~\cite[Ch.~6]{LT91:Probability-Banach} or~\cite[Sec.~8]{BvH24:Universality-Sharp}.
-In this setting, we can exploit monotonicity properties of Gaussian random matrices to simplify some of the arguments.
+This result follows from a standard truncation argument; for example, see~\cite[Ch.~6]{LT91:Probability-Banach} or~\cite[Sec.~8]{BvH24:Universality-Sharp}.
+In this setting, we can exploit monotonicity properties of Gaussian random matrices to simplify some of the steps.

-\begin{remark}[Expectation bounds] We can also obtain an expectation bound by integrating the probability bound from \cref{prop:truncation}, as in~\cite[Sec.~8]{BvH24:Universality-Sharp}.
+\begin{remark}[Expectation bounds] We can also obtain an expectation bound by integrating the probability bound from Proposition~\ref{prop:truncation}, as in~\cite[Sec.~8]{BvH24:Universality-Sharp}.
 The resulting estimate is somewhat misleading because it contains parasitic factors of $\log d$, so we have chosen to omit the statement.
-It seems to be quite delicate to obtain an accurate bound for the expectation. \end{remark}
+It seems to be delicate to obtain an accurate bound for the expectation. \end{remark}